 - Program impact data was collected from the contractor and residents to understand community-level impacts, as well as the experiences of both the customer and the contractor.
 Adjustments were made to the program when necessary.

-Q&A WITH THE ENERGY TEAM AT ISLAND INSTITUTE
+Q&A WITH THE ISLAND INSTITUTE

 What was the inspiration for this work and in what ways has it expanded?